tekad-matulatan/Minibase/README.md

 I have update the library
 It is consists of package
 - console
     -   CommandProcessor
     -   ParserResult
     -   QueryDriver
     -   QueryParser
     -   QueryValidator
     -   Session
     -   SetupDB
     -   Table
 - exception
     -   QueryException
 - iterator <---- this one from original minibase
     -   PermutationJoin <--- this my version from the paper IEJOIN
 -

 How to use it...
+it is better you delete the whole iterator folder from source because it is already inside the library.
+I have upload the solo file PermutationJoin.java into folder iterator... so you also can look the source

-it is better you delete the whole iterator folder from source because it is already inside the library the data I use is still the old data from phase 3 with modification.. look inside the data.zip you should put new folder "data" in the same folder with your javaminibase
+the data I use is still the old data from phase 3 with modification.. look inside the data.zip you should put new folder "data" in the same folder with your javaminibase